— become a sex therapist

 Sexologist vs. sex therapist

-Sex Therapist
+Sex therapist

-• Can treat sexual dysfunction and trauma
+• Can diagnose and treat sexual dysfunction clinically

 Sexologist

-• No license required to use the title
+• No license required

 How I became a sex therapist